 5. Shoot at 24 frames per second

-6. Use one laptop/phone for video and another phone as a microphone
+6. Use one laptop or phone for video and another phone as a microphone

-8. Use a sheet as your DIY backdrop
+8. Use a sheet as a DIY backdrop

 A background is pretty easy to fake with any large piece of fabric.
-Black works better than white, which tends to wash out its subject, especially with bright lights.
+Remember this insider hack: Back works better than white, which tends to wash out its subject, especially with bright lights.

-9. Use soft household objects to stop echo
+9. Use soft household objects to stop an echo

 If you enjoyed the infographic, share it on your site: